A host of successful new strategies for long-term growth is leading a market rebound for business, dining and athletic clubs.

-As part of the renovation, The University Club added more designated member hangout spaces, such as a multimedia room with a 103-inch flat screen TV and state-of-the-art technological conveniences to suit the needs of busy executives.
+As part of the renovation, The University Club added more designated member hangout spaces, such as a multimedia room with a 103-inch flat screen TV and state-of-the-art technological conveniences to suit the needs of busy executives (see photo, above center).
 New “office away from office” spaces were also designed, to provide members with rooms to meet clients, work and conduct meetings.

 “The downturn gave us the chance to rethink the untouchables, while forging new strategic partnerships within the city to help rebuild our foundation,” says Trause.
 “We now have more opportunities for members to network, relax and have fun, and enjoy new dining features, too.
 Now that the economic tides are turning, we’re poised to flourish.”